rbxb/smeckle/README.md

 ## convertmodel

 convertmodel converts models from SEMC's format to a wavefront (.obj) file.
+Run convertmodel on the game's source files to extract the 3D models.

 `-source` The directory or file that you want to convert.
 Defaults to `./source`.
 `-ex` The save directory.
 Defaults to `./ex`.